Prague: Climate

-Administration
+Administration and politics

 Administrative division

-Prague is the capital of the Czech Republic and as such is the regular seat of its central authorities.
+Prague is the capital of the Czech Republic and, as such, is the regular seat of its central authorities.
 Since 24 November 1990, it is de facto again a statutory city, but has a specific status of the municipality and the region at the same time.
 Prague also houses the administrative institutions of the Central Bohemian Region.

-Until 1949, all administrative districts of Prague were formed by the whole one or more cadastral unit, municipality or town.
+Until 1949, all administrative districts of Prague were formed by the whole one or more cadastral units, municipalities, or towns.
 Since 1949, there has been a fundamental change in the administrative division.
-Since then, the boundaries of many urban districts, administrative districts and city districts are independent of the boundaries of cadastral territories and some cadastral territories are thus divided into administrative and self-governing parts of the city.
-Cadastral area (for example, Vinohrady, Smíchov) are still relevant especially for the registration of land and real estate and house numbering.
+Since then, the boundaries of many urban districts, administrative districts, and city districts are independent of the boundaries of cadastral territories, and some cadastral territories are thus divided into administrative and self-governing parts of the city.
+Cadastral area (for example, Vinohrady and Smíchov) are still relevant, especially for the registration of land and real estate and house numbering.

 Prague is divided into 10 municipal districts (1–10), 22 administrative districts (1–22), 57 municipal parts, and 112 cadastral areas.

 City government

+Prague is administered by the autonomous Prague City Assembly, which consists of 65 members and is elected through municipal elections.
+As of Dec.
+20, 18 members of the council were from the centre-right Together Prague group, which governs the city in conjunction with 12 members of the Pirates (centre to centre-left) and 5 members of the Mayors and Independents group (centre to centre-right).
+Thus, the governing coalition has a comfortable majority in the assembly with 35 of 65 seats.
+Opposition parties include ANO 2011 (right-wing populist) with 14 members, Prague Together (centre) with 11 votes, Freedom and Direct Democracy (right-wing to far-right) with 3 members, and 2 unaffiliated Independents.

-Prague is autonomously administered by the Prague City Assembly, which is elected through municipal elections and consists of 65 members.
-Executive body of Prague, elected by the Assembly is a Prague City Council.
-The municipal office of Prague is called Prague City Hall.
-It has 11 members including the mayor and it prepares proposals for the Assembly meetings and ensures that adopted resolutions are fulfilled.
+The executive body of Prague, elected by the Assembly, is Prague City Council.
+The municipal office of Prague is at Prague City Hall and has 11 members, including the mayor.
+It prepares proposals for the Assembly meetings and ensures that adopted resolutions are fulfilled.
 The Mayor of Prague is Civic Democratic Party member Bohuslav Svoboda.